Florence Goodenough

 Florence Laura Goodenough (August 6, 1886 – April 4, 1959) was an American psychologist and professor at the University of Minnesota who studied child intelligence and various problems in the field of child development.
-She was president of the Society for Research in Child Development from 1946-1947.
-She is best known for published book The Measurement of Intelligence, where she introduced the Goodenough Draw-A-Man test (now the Draw-A-Person Test) to assess intelligence in young children through nonverbal measurement.
+She was president of the Society for Research in Child Development from 1946 to 1947.
+She is best known for publishing the book Measurement Of Intelligence By Drawings, where she introduced the Goodenough Draw-A-Man test (now the Draw-A-Person Test) to assess intelligence in young children through nonverbal measurement.
 She is noted for developing the Minnesota Preschool Scale.
-In 1931 she published two notable books titled Experimental Child Study (with John E. Anderson) and Anger in Young Children which analyzed the methods used in evaluating children.
-She wrote the Handbook of Child Psychology in 1933, becoming the first known psychologist to critique ratio I.Q.
+In 1931, she published two books, titled Experimental Child Study (with John E. Anderson) and Anger in Young Children, which analyzed the methods used in evaluating children.
+She wrote the Handbook of Child Psychology in 1933, becoming the first known psychologist to critique ratio IQ.